mstksg/inCode/copy/entries/control-intro.md

 Over this summer my work has been in the field of control theory.
-I must admit that I at first found it a little odd that the idea of "controlling something" --- say, the temperature of a room or the speed of a fan --- can be an extremely deep/rich mathematical and engineering discipline.
+I must admit that I at first found it a little odd that the idea of "controlling something" --- say, the temperature of a room or the speed of a fan --- could be an extremely deep/rich mathematical and engineering discipline.

 This series should hopefully be an enlightening walk through this wonderful world that is control theory, and explore (without any complex mathematics)